shiva-bagherifard/Chat-App/README.md

-# Objective:
+# About Chat App with React Native:
 To build a chat app for mobile devices using React Native.
 The app will provide users with a chat interface and options to share images and their location.

-# The 5 Ws:
-1. Who—The users of the mobile chat app.
-These could be friends, family or other students on this course.
-Your codebase will be used by other developers working on the product.
-2. What—A native chat app built with React Native, as well as all the relevant documentation.
-3. When—Whenever users of your chat app want to communicate with each other.
-4. Where—The app will be optimized for both Android and iOS devices.
-You will use Expo to develop the app and Google Firestore to store the chat messages.
-5. Why—Mobile chat apps are among the most commonly downloaded and used apps in the world, so knowing how to build a chat app is an indispensable skill.
-The app will demonstrate your React Native development skills.
+It works on both iOS and Android devices and utilizes Google Firestore/Firebase for storing messages and images.
+Guest authentication is handled via Google Firebase authentication.

 # Features and Requirements:
-## User Stories:
-- As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
-- As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
-- As a user, I want to send images to my friends to show them what I’m currently doing.
-- As a user, I want to share my location with my friends to show them where I am.
-- As a user, I want to be able to read my messages offline so I can reread conversations at any time.
-- As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 ## Key Features:
 - A page where users can enter their name and choose a background color for the chat screen before joining the chat.